PeterCamilleri/rctp/README.md

 Notes:
 * Formatted Data is structured text that includes JSON, XML, HTML, YAML, etc.
 * Data Structures are in memory-aggregations of structured data.
-* Exporters are formatters not translators, but are shown for completeness.
+* Exporters are really formatters not translators, but are shown here for completeness because they are the converse of importers.

 As can be seen, translators encompass a very wide variety of applications with many diverse requirements.
 They are also crucial in so many aspects of